-- 4.3 The pipeline supply of employment space consists of the Council's latest employment site allocations at the time of reporting18. - 4.4 The Council's previous Preferred Options Document (2013) in 'Policy S3: Job Growth and Employment Land' allocated approximately 84ha of employment land.
-After consultations on the January 2016 Draft Local Plan (2016), the Council increased the area of allocated employment land to 105.3ha19. - 4.5 The 105.3ha includes 48.9ha of new employment allocations, 37.5ha of existing employment allocations and 18.9ha of existing employment sites that were previously unallocated.
-Appendix 4 includes a detailed list of the allocated sites. - 4.6 The 48.9ha of new employment allocations contains eight sites.
-The largest is Brentwood Enterprise Park (site 101a), which has an area of 25.9ha, equating to 52.9% of all new employment land allocated.
-The other two large sites over 5ha in size are located at East Horndon (site 187) and the planned Dunton Hills garden village (site 200), which have a combined area of 11.0ha. - 4.7 The other new allocations include two extensions to Childerditch Industrial Estate (sites 112D and 112F); an extension to Codham Hall (Site 101C); Land north of A1023, Shenfield (site 158) and in Ingatestone, near to the A12 (079C).
-The five smaller sites total 12.0ha in the area and bring the total area of new allocations to 48.9ha. - 4.8 In addition to the allocated sites, the Borough has a number of extant planning permissions that could come forward in the future alongside the allocations.
-By converting these allocations using the same assumptions used to convert the forecast floorspace demand figures in section 3.0 over to land requirements, it is possible to see the potential effect these allocations could have on the Borough's future employment land supply.
-Overall, the extant permissions could lead to the Borough losing -2.1ha of employment land.
+- The pipeline supply of employment space consists of the Council's latest employment site allocations at the time of reporting18.
+The overall pipeline of supply totals 111.2ha in area and includes 47.4ha of new employment allocations, 41.0ha of existing employment allocations and 22.9ha of existing employment sites that were previously unallocated.
+Appendix 4 includes a detailed list of the allocated site. - The 47.4ha of new employment allocations contains seven sites.
+The largest is Brentwood Enterprise Park (site 101a), which has an area of 25.9ha, equating to 54.5% of all new employment land allocated.
+The other three large sites over 5ha in size are located at East Horndon (site 187), the planned Dunton Hills garden village (site 200) and the Childerditch Industrial Estate (sites 112D and 112E), which have a combined area of 16.9ha. - The other new allocations include an extension to the employment cluster at Codham Hall (Site 101C); Land north of A1023, Shenfield (site 158); and in Ingatestone, near to the A12 (079C).
+The three smaller sites total 4.7ha in the area and bring the total area of new allocations to 47.4ha.
+In addition to the site allocations, the Borough has a number of extant planning permissions and prior approvals that could come forward in the future alongside the allocations.
+If all of the extant permissions were completed -5.7ha of employment land could be lost. - Taking into account the new site allocations and potential loss of employment land due to extant planning permissions, Brentwood's new employment land supply equates to 41.7ha of land (see Table 4.1).